Skip to content

 When you slouch, your shoulders round forward and your upper back curves.
 This posture forces your spine out of its natural, healthy alignment.
 Over time, this misalignment can put direct pressure on your spinal cord and the nerves branching out from it.
 This pressure makes it harder for your brain and body to communicate effectively.
 Poor posture can also affect the circulation that your nervous system relies on.
 A compromised posture can even reduce blood flow to your brain, meaning it gets less of the oxygen and nutrients it needs to function at its best, potentially leaving you feeling foggy and fatigued.

-The Impact of a Hunched Back on Your Spinal Cord
+What a Hunched Back Does to Your Spinal Cord

 Hunching your back, a posture known as kyphosis, can have serious consequences for your spinal cord.
 This exaggerated curve in your upper back can narrow the space available for your spinal cord and nerves.
 This compression can disrupt the critical nerve signals traveling to and from your brain.
 When your spine is misaligned from hunching, it can press on specific nerves, leading to symptoms like sharp pain, numbness, or a "pins and needles" sensation.
 It’s a direct mechanical problem where the structure of your spine interferes with the function of your nervous system, making it difficult for your brain to properly communicate with your body.